Mozart201221/ComplexQuestSystem/README.md

 7. A pointer towards the target is created.
 The calculation of the distance from the player to the target is made.
 The target on the map is indicated only of a certain type
 8. Interacting with NPCs and accepting a quest to complete (Not a line tracing system, but a trigger)
 9. Adding a target search zone by radius and location to the mini-map.
 NPC designation with a question mark.
 Basic NPC Movement (in MasterNPC with moveTo)
+10. The logic for creating animation for the menu and target closing logic